Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Waitress.
 You could have a server named Boris, for all I know.
 In fact, I think all of the servers at Red Square in Las Vegas should have nametags that either say, Boris or Natasha.
 They should also speak as if they were still looking for moose and squirrel!

 Yes, I grew up watching Rocky and Bullwinkle.
 When all of my servers were waitresses, so the phrase to tip your waitress rolls off my tongue much more easily than a gender-neutral tip your server.

-I may to be politically correct, but at least I keep things rather simple.
+I may not be politically correct, but at least I keep things rather simple.